secretstartups/handbook/brand-and-product-marketing/content/editorial-team/index.html.md

 - Is the date on the blog post correct?
 - Does the filename (which will become the URL for the post) correspond with the headline?
-- Should this blog post be [featured](#choosing-featured-posts)?
+- Should this blog post be featured?
 Add or remove `featured: yes` from the frontmatter accordingly.
+Editorial team has final decision-making on this.
 - Are all images and formatting rendering as expected?
 - Has the blog post been reviewed by any other necessary parties (as indicated in issue/MR description)?
 - Is the post likely to get a lot of attention/engagement/traffic?
 Is it about a hot-button topic like compensation or big industry news?
 Please give the community advocates a heads up in #community-advocates on Slack before you publish.